HuMangoPP/project-program-frontend/README.md

 Submission for Project Program W23 hosted by the UW CSC, DSC, and LCS.

-This web app features a personal dashboard where users can get lifestyle advice from an NLP recommender system.
-Additionally, users can use additional resources to learn more about different avenues for healthy living, as well as tools to keep track of their schedule and to keep track of events.
+This web app features a journal whhere users can get lifestyle advice from an NLP recommender system.
+Afterwards, users can access additional resources to learn more about different avenues for healthy living, as well as use tools to keep track of their schedule.

 [Pufferfish](https://humangopp.github.io/project-program-frontend/)